eltaline/bulk/README.md

 Bulk\Db Project
 ========

-Tools for easy use Bulk Inserts with support ON CONFLICT and ON DUPLICATE KEY and simple math logic.
+Tools for easy use Bulk Inserts with support ON CONFLICT/ON DUPLICATE KEY, RERTURNING and simple math/concatenation logic.

 Contains helper classes for interacting with databases.